 - Deflecting Service Requests Away from Human-centric Channels: A new wave of deflection, beyond pure call deflection, is emerging to deflect customers from the traditional phone, email, and live chat channels and encourage them to engage with a virtual assistant.
 As a consequence of the Covid crisis, this deflection model has taken off and is proving to be highly attractive for businesses as it offers greater opportunities for automation.
 Many online businesses use email or contact forms as a primary means for customers to reach out to their service centers but this is not really an efficient channel to drive service traffic to when you could instead offer a bot assistant that pops up with a prompt or avatar to “Chat with Me”, letting the AI bot take over and deflect the clunky inbound emails and form-fills that have to be sorted and answered by humans.
 The same applies to Live Chat.
 Deflecting customers who may hit live chat to firstly engage with an AI assistant provides the best of both worlds – the AI can do whatever it is trained to do but can always be designed to hand off to Live Chat if needed or requested by the customer.

 - Collaboration between Virtual and Human Agents: Contrary to some opinions, deploying virtual assistants doesn’t make human workers redundant.
 This has been the thread through much of this blog and in the previous three scenarios.
 In an ideal situation, the virtual and live agents work collaboratively so that the AI handles many of the routine service interactions, either fully automating them or partially automating before handing off to a live agent.
 As such, the AI assistant becomes integral to service operations and to the systems that are used to access customer and business information rather than acting as standalone workers.
-During a live chat session, for example, an AI assistant can be used to assist the human agent in resolving the customer issue faster by understanding the customer queries and providing quick access to information and making suggestions for the next actions that can be popped into the agent’s screen or in the customer’s message window.
+During a live chat session, for example, an AI virtual assistant can be used to assist the human agent in resolving the customer issue faster by understanding the customer queries and providing quick access to information and making suggestions for the next actions that can be popped into the agent’s screen or in the customer’s message window.
 This is really a highly collaborative bot-assists-agent model.
 Alternatively, the bot is integrated with the live chat system so that it can automatically hand over when it can’t meet the customer’s needs i.e. a human handover model where the AI understands its skill limitations and duly passes the baton to the human.